fictive-kin/openrecipes/README.md

 ## The Database

-Regular snapshots of the database will be provided as a JSON file.
+Regular snapshots of the database will be provided as JSON.
 The format will mirror the [schema.org Recipe format](http://schema.org/Recipe).
+We've [posted an example dump of data](http://openrecipes.s3.amazonaws.com/openrecipes.txt) so you can get a feel for it.

 As long as the source of a recipe still exists, preparation instructions will not be provided in the database.
 For preparation instructions, please link to the source.